 Productive communication is the backbone of any successful workplace.
 And various tools/platforms are available to boost its ability to meet all needs of your team's communication.
 It is vital to choose the right collaboration platform, which can truly build an efficient & modern digital workplace.

 There are many collaboration tools available, however, Slack has emerged as a major player in the intra-office communication space.
 But Microsoft Teams has become a popular communication platform for businesses who already have Office 365 Business subscription plan.
-MT comes with superior features and the latest updates in Teams puts it on par with Slack.
+Microsoft Teams comes with superior features and the latest updates in Teams puts it on par with Slack.

 Here's why Microsoft Teams has an edge over Slack and what you need to know to evaluate it against its rivals: